 - Purpose

-- The Davis Technical College (College) strives to create an environment where all persons may safely learn, work and visit.
-Some persons’ prior criminal records, however, create an unreasonable risk.
-The College shall regulate the employment of persons whose criminal background demonstrates that they should not be employed by the College.
-The purpose of the policy is to establish a requirement for criminal background checks on final job applicants, current employees, and volunteers at the College.
+The Davis Technical College (College) strives to create an environment where all persons may safely learn, work, and visit.
+This policy shall regulate the employment of individuals whose criminal background demonstrates an unreasonable risk to the College environment.
+This policy establishes a requirement for criminal background checks on final job applicants, current employees, and volunteers at the College and provides guidance for adjudicating such matters.

 - References

-- Utah Code Annotated, Section 53A-6-103 State System of Public Education, Criminal Background Checks
+- Utah Code Annotated, Section 53E-6-401 State System of Public Education, Background Checks

-- Utah Code Annotated, Section 53B-1-110 Higher Education Criminal Background Checks
+- Utah Code Annotated, Section 53H-3-402 Criminal Background Checks of Prospective and Existing Employees of Higher Education Institutions

 - Utah System of Higher Education Policy and Procedure R-847 Criminal Background Checks